-Metric b): The company has publicly acknowledged that implementation of its decarbonization strategy may have impacts on its workers, unions, communities, suppliers, and/or customers.
+Metric b): The company has publicly acknowledged that implementation of its decarbonization strategy may have impacts on its workers (including contractors), unions, communities, suppliers, and/or customers.

-Attention: Companies that are assessed as 'No' on 9.1 will be assessed as 'Not Assessed' ('NA') on Subindicators 9.2-9.3.
+Attention: Companies that are assessed as 'No' on 9.1 will be assessed as 'Not Assessed' ('NA') on Sub-indicators 9.2-9.3.
 This means that analysts will not collect data on Sub-indicators in Indicator 9 past 9.1 if the requirements for 9.1 have not been met.
 Therefore, company feedback on Indicator 9.1 should also include feedback on Sub-indicators 9.2-9.3 where applicable.

-Metric a): The company has The company indicates in a publicly available statement that its

-publicly acknowledged that decarbonization strategy may have adverse impacts on and/or create

-implementation of its opportunities for Indigenous communities, governments, contractors, and
+Metric a): The company has publicly acknowledged that implementation of its decarbonization strategy may have impacts on Indigenous communities, Indigenous governments, and/or Indigenous businesses and contractors.

-decarbonization strategy businesses.

-may have impacts on

-Indigenous communities,

-Indigenous governments,

-and/or Indigenous

-businesses and contractors.

-Metric b): The company has The company indicates in a publicly available statement that its
+The company indicates in a publicly available statement that its decarbonization strategy may have adverse impacts on and/or create opportunities for Indigenous communities, governments, contractors, and businesses.

-publicly acknowledged that decarbonization strategy may have adverse impacts on and/or create
+Metric b): The company has publicly acknowledged that implementation of its decarbonization strategy may have impacts on its workers (including contractors), unions, communities, suppliers, and/or customers.

-implementation of its opportunities for workers, unions, communities, suppliers, and customers.
+The company indicates in a publicly available statement that its decarbonization strategy may have adverse impacts on and/or create opportunities for workers (including contractors), unions, communities, suppliers, and customers.

-decarbonization strategy

-may have impacts on its

-workers, unions,

-communities, suppliers,

-and/or customers.

-Sub-Indicator 9.2 - Planning and Engagement
+Sub-indicator 9.2 - Planning and Engagement